ulid/spec/README.md

 ### Sorting

 The left-most character must be sorted first, and the right-most character sorted last (lexical order).
-The default ASCII character set must be used.
-Within the same millisecond, sort order is not guaranteed
+Within the same millisecond, sort order is not guaranteed.

 ### Canonical String Representation